Xerxes' pontoon bridges: Ships

-Herodotus is clear in telling us that only penteconters and triremes, i.e. only naval vessels, were used for the bridges.
+Herodotus is clear in telling us that only pentecontes and triremes, i.e. only naval vessels, were used for the bridges.
 Apparently, this is accepted by all historians.
 However, it does not make sense to use expensive naval ships (unless such ships were available in abundance since most of them were contributed by the Greek coastal city-states in Asia Minor, by Phoenicia, by Syria, and by Egypt, all of which were under Persian rule, at the time) were for a task which would be better fulfilled by simple and cheaper merchant vessels with a larger beam, deeper center of gravity and higher freeboard; on the other hand, slender ships would also make sense since they provided the least resistance to the surface current in the Hellespont (Dardanelles).
 The lowest oar ports of a trireme were about 30 cm above the waterline and were normally fitted with leather sleeves, an aspect which does not really qualify them as a bridge carrier.

 Ships carrying a bridge should all have the same height in order to provide a flat bridge deck and thus, one may assume that the bridge consisted only of penteconters (if not of commercial ships) and that the larger and higher triremes were only used on either side of the passageways.